Free · No signup needed

 Prices verified April 25, 2026

-Affiliate disclosure: "Switch now" and "Check plans" links may be affiliate links — if you sign up through them, PlanWisely earns a small commission at no cost to you.
+Affiliate disclosure: "Check plans" and "Switch now" links may be affiliate links — if you sign up through them, PlanWisely earns a small commission at no cost to you.
 This keeps the tool free.
 Prices listed are per line unless noted, and may vary based on promotions, autopay discounts, and plan availability in your area.
 Always verify current pricing on each carrier's website before switching.

 How to find the best phone plan in 2026

 The average American household pays $144/month for wireless service — most of it to Verizon, AT&T, or T-Mobile.
 But MVNOs (mobile virtual network operators) like Mint Mobile, Visible, and US Mobile run on those exact same towers at 40–60% less.
 The catch: they require you to manage your plan online.
-If you're comfortable with that, the savings are real.
+If you're comfortable with that, the savings are real and immediate.

 Quick comparison: best phone plans 2026